white-rabbit-1-sketch/php-worker-pool/README.md

 Unlike traditional php worker pools where new processes are spawned for each task (or copy part of queue), this pool uses a more efficient approach.
 Worker processes are **forked once** and then continuously process tasks from a **shared, centralized queue**.
 This eliminates the overhead of creating new processes for every task, significantly improving performance, especially in high-load scenarios.
 By reusing worker processes, this solution offers faster task processing and better resource utilization compared to conventional worker pools.

+Additionally, by using a **System V message queue**, tasks don't necessarily have to be sent from PHP.
+The queue can be accessed and tasks can be added from any other language or platform that supports System V message queues.
+This makes the solution highly flexible and allows seamless integration with other systems and technologies.

 ## How It Works